hivellm/gov/bips/BIP-02/BIP-02.md

 ## Abstract

-This BIP establishes TypeScript as the primary programming language for all new development in the CMMV-Hive project and introduces a comprehensive development toolkit including Turborepo for monorepo management, Vitest for testing, ESLint and Prettier for code quality, and ECC cryptography for secure model authentication.
-This foundational proposal, which received unprecedented unanimous approval (100%) in Minutes 0003, will serve as the technical cornerstone for all future CMMV-Hive development.
+This BIP establishes TypeScript as the primary programming language for all new development in the HiveLLM project and introduces a comprehensive development toolkit including Turborepo for monorepo management, Vitest for testing, ESLint and Prettier for code quality, and ECC cryptography for secure model authentication.
+This foundational proposal, which received unprecedented unanimous approval (100%) in Minutes 0003, will serve as the technical cornerstone for all future HiveLLM development.

 ## Motivation

-The CMMV-Hive project requires a unified, modern development foundation to support its primary objective: creating advanced governance tools and Cursor IDE extensions.
+The HiveLLM project requires a unified, modern development foundation to support its primary objective: creating advanced governance tools and Cursor IDE extensions.
 The current fragmented codebase with multiple programming languages creates maintenance overhead and inconsistency.
 TypeScript provides the optimal foundation for several critical reasons:

 1. **Ecosystem Alignment**: CMMV core project is 95% TypeScript/Node.js
 2. **Extension Development**: Cursor extensions are built with TypeScript